Back to all Articles

 4. Find a mentor

 This is something that is normally best done on an informal basis.
 However, some organisations have established formal mentoring programmes to help develop talent.
-It is great to have an experienced professional that can offer advice on how to progress your career and deal with certain situations in the workplace.
+It is great to have an experienced professional who can offer advice on how to progress your career and deal with certain situations in the workplace.

 5. Take a course